[after playing out all possible outcomes for Global Thermonuclear War]

 Captain Jerry Lawson: Roger.
 On my mark, rotate launch key to "set".
 Three, two, one, mark.

-Computer Voice: T minus 50.
+voice over intercom: T minus 50.

 1st Lieutenant Steve Phelps: Roger, at "set".